Tick-Talk/Protocol/README.md

-# Protocol
-A protocol for the server and clients to communicate

 # General Rules
 1. The first character of any data sent signifies what type of data is being sent (this will be referred to as the "signifier" below)
 2. The actual data being sent is JSON, which is appended to the end of the signifier (described in the next section for each specific situation)